GSA/challenges-and-prizes/_all-challenges/us-coast-guard-ready-for-rescue-challenge.md

   boaters.
-Submitted concepts may be for a new or updated lifejacket or personal floatation device (PFD), an attachment to a lifejacket/PFD, or something recreational mariners and boaters use in addition to wearing their lifejacket/PFD.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">As the nation&rsquo;s maritime first responder, the USCG is devoted to helping mariners and boaters in distress.
+Submitted concepts may be for a new or updated lifejacket or personal floatation device (PFD), an attachment to a lifejacket/PFD, or something recreational mariners and boaters use in addition to wearing their lifejacket/PFD.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">As the nation&rsquo;s maritime first responder, the USCG is devoted to helping mariners and boaters in distress.
 Within this mission, one critical challenge is finding people who are lost in the water.</p>\r\n<p style=\"box-sizing: border-box; margin:
-  0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica
+  0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica
   Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">When a person falls off of a recreational watercraft (boat, kayak, Jet Ski, paddle craft, etc.), they can be left isolated in open waters.
 A life jacket or personal floatation device (PFD) is a must for survival, keeping a person afloat while they wait for rescue.
 But a person lost in the water is a small, moving target and it can sometimes take hours before rescue teams are able to locate them.</p>\r\n<p style=\"box-sizing: border-box;
-  margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova,
+  margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans,
   'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">New recreational mariner safety solutions have the potential to greatly improve the chances of a successful rescue.
 Current technologies such as dyes, personal locators, and reflective materials in lifejackets/PFDs can help the U.S. Coast Guard better find people, and are shown to improve rescue rates.
-However, adoption of these technologies remains low, due to factors like cost, comfort, style, and awareness.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: proxima-nova-n6, proxima-nova, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">With the U.S. Coast Guard Ready For Rescue Challenge, the USCG and DHS S&amp;T calls upon innovators from a wide variety of fields&mdash; from Public Safety, Maritime Safety, Recreational Sports, Consumer Goods and Materials, Wearables, Textiles,
+However, adoption of these technologies remains low, due to factors like cost, comfort, style, and awareness.</p>\r\n<p style=\"box-sizing: border-box; margin: 0px 0px 10px; color: #555555; font-family: public-sans-n6, public-sans, 'Helvetica Neue', Helvetica, Arial, sans-serif; font-size: 14px;\">With the U.S. Coast Guard Ready For Rescue Challenge, the USCG and DHS S&amp;T calls upon innovators from a wide variety of fields&mdash; from Public Safety, Maritime Safety, Recreational Sports, Consumer Goods and Materials, Wearables, Textiles,